CN-TU/pysdoclust-stream/README.md

 # pysdoclust-stream

-**SDOclustream**
+**SDOstreamclust**

 Incremental stream clustering (and outlier detection) algorithm based on Sparse Data Observers (SDO).

-SDOclustream is suitable for large, multi-dimensional datasets where clusters are statistically well represented.
+SDOstreamclust is suitable for large, multi-dimensional datasets where clusters are statistically well represented.

 <br>

 ## Installation

-SDOclustream can be installed with pip3:
+SDOstreamclust can be installed with pip3:

         pip3 install git+https://github.com/...

 However, **rebuilding** the SWIG wrappers might be necessary, mainly when adding new algorithms or modifying the interface.
 This requieres the installation of [SWIG](https://www.swig.org/).
-Hence,the complete repository should be downloaded and SDOclustream locally installed by running:
+Hence,the complete repository should be downloaded and SDOstreamclust locally installed by running:

-        make && pip3 install SDOclustream.tar.xz
+        make && pip3 install SDOstreamclust.tar.xz

 <br>